WHAT TO DO IN KOTOR – THINGS TO DO AND SEE

 Walk the City Walls

-The city walls surround the old town of Kotor and you can walk some of the walls for free – and hardly have to climb any stairs.
+The city walls surround Kotor’s old town, and you can walk some of the walls for free.
+You hardly have to climb any stairs for those views.

 However, the town is small and cute, and strolling the streets is something you should not miss out on – even if you have only one day in Kotor.

-For small towns, I do not have a strict itinerary, but take the words “get lost” literally and just wander aimlessly around – sitting down here and there to have a coffee or lunch (and there are many restaurants and cafes in the old town of Kotor) and photographing the pretty houses and cute corners.
+For small towns, I do not have a strict itinerary but take the words “get lost” literally and wander around – sitting down here and there to have a coffee or lunch (and there are many restaurants and cafes in the old town of Kotor) and photographing the pretty houses and cute corners.

 There are some churches and other buildings that are worth a visit in the old town of Kotor: